Question:

 🕘 Daily “empty time”

-🚶 Walks w/o headphones
+🚶 Walks without headphones

 A lot of history’s greatest thinkers swear by walking.

 Aristotle taught his students while walking around the Lyceum.
 Steve Jobs held meetings on the move.
-And Nietzche - who walked 10 hours a day sometimes (!) said that, “all truly great thoughts are conceived while walking.”
+And Nietzsche - who walked 10 hours a day sometimes (!) said that, “all truly great thoughts are conceived while walking.”

 So, go for a walk.

-The only rule:
+The only rule: No headphones.

 - If you must do something, keep a tiny sticky note pad.
 Jot down random thoughts, scribble to-do lists, or doodle aimlessly.